 First and second grade students learn in a multiage environment in which the students are grouped into “learning pods.”
 This approach provides children with the opportunity to lead as well as follow.
 The learning pod approach allows for cognitive, social, and emotional learning.
 The student’s natural curiosity is nurtured and their passion to know “why” encouraged.
 Students learn through individualized work activities designed to address a specific skill, topic, or theme.
 Literacy instruction incorporates guided reading, vocabulary, spelling, sequencing, grammar, listening, reading strategies, technology,

 This last year of lower elementary allows students to take more individual responsibility for their learning while still being in a self-contained classroom.
 This year serves as the bridge to the academically-organized upper elementary.

 Upper elementary students practice the skills of self-reliance and independence while remaining in a nurturing elementary environment.
-The course work is divided between three core classes teaching ELA, math, science and social studies.
+The coursework is divided between three core classrooms: English/Language Arts, Math and Science/Social Studies..
 Sixth grade will have the opportunity to join Middle School for electives and extracurricular programs as they look ahead to their next step.
 Both upper and lower elementary also participate in drama, music, art, PE and Spanish.